onnx/models/models/semantic_segmentation/DUC/README.md

 DUC is a semantic segmentation model, i.e., for an input image the model labels each pixel in the image into a set of pre-defined categories.
 The model provides very good accuracy in terms of mIOU score and can be used in any application requiring semantic segmentation.
 In particular, since the model is trained on the [cityscapes dataset](#dset) which contains images from urban street scenes, it can be used effectively in self driving vehicle systems.

 ## Description
-DUC is a CNN based model for semantic segmentation which uses an image classification network (ResNet) as a backend and acheives improved accuracy in terms of mIOU score using two novel techniques.
+DUC is a CNN based model for semantic segmentation which uses an image classification network (ResNet) as a backend and achieves improved accuracy in terms of mIOU score using two novel techniques.
 The first technique is called Dense Upsampling Convolution (DUC) which generates pixel-level prediction by capturing and decoding more detailed information that is generally missing in bilinear upsampling.
 Secondly, a framework called Hybrid Dilated Convolution (HDC) is proposed in the encoding phase which enlarges the receptive fields of the network to aggregate global information.
 It also alleviates the checkerboard receptive field problem ("gridding") caused by the standard dilated convolution operation.

 ## Model
 The model ResNet101_DUC_HDC uses ResNet101 as a backend network with both Dense Upsampling Convolution (DUC) and Hybrid Dilated Convolution (HDC) techniques.